sc0v0ne/LearnAI/tips/performance.md

 > Intel oneAPI is mainly for Linux64

-Therefore, Intel ceeated a unified programming model called oneAPI to solve this very same problem.
+Therefore, Intel created a unified programming model called oneAPI to solve this very same problem.
 With oneAPI, it does not matter which hardware architectures (CPU, GPU, FGPA, or accelerators) or libraries or languages, or frameworks you use, the same code runs on all hardware architectures without any changes and additionally provides performance benefits.

 ```bash
   conda install -c intel intel-aikit